SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Supported_system_data_storage_architectures/Dedicated_clustered_storage.md

 - One **Cassandra cluster** for the entire DataMiner System (DMS).
 Unlike setups with a Cassandra cluster per individual DataMiner Agent (DMA), this allows the database to be scaled for the entire DMS at once.

 - One **OpenSearch cluster** for the entire DMS.
-While an **Elasticsearch** cluster can also be used, Elasticsearch is only supported up to version 6.8, so this is not recommended.
+While an **Elasticsearch** cluster can also be used, Elasticsearch is only supported up to version 6.8.
+As this version is no longer supported by Elastic, this is not recommended.

 > [!TIP]
 > For information on how to implement a setup like this based on an existing DataMiner setup with SQL or Cassandra databases per DMA, see [Migrating the general database to a DMS Cassandra cluster](xref:Migrating_the_general_database_to_a_DMS_Cassandra_cluster)